The diverse flora of the Australasian tropical bush...

 Cochlospermum gillivraei, 'Kapok'.
 Found in the tropical woodlands of north-east Queensland, and into Northern Territory and New Guinea; seems especially common on the slopes of hills.

 Brachychiton rupetris, 'Queensland Bottle Tree'.
 Swollen trunk.
 Leafless in winter.
+Not to be confused with similarly shaped but different family of the Boab tree.

 The family Myrtaceae is arguably the most important on the Australian continent, and are common and dominant in the woodlands.